matloff/regtools/UnbalancedClasses.md

 with at least a 25% chance of being fraudulent.
 We could then check these further by hand.

-The code would look like this:
+The code would look like this
+(using the same data to fit and predict, just an illustration):

 ``` r